hpcleuven/VscDocumentation/source/security_measures_20200520.rst

 * use an VPN connection to your university network;

-* register your IP address by accessing (https://firewall.hpc.kuleuven.be/) and logging in with your institutional account.
-While this web connection is active a new SSH-session can be started.
+* use an official institution managed laptop;

-  Active SSH sessions will remain active even when this web page is closed.
+* register your IP address by accessing (https://firewall.vscentrum.be/) and logging in with your institutional account.

 * contact your HPC support team and ask them to whitelist your IP-range (e.g., for industry access, automated processes).